STINGING INSECT GUIDE

 | Flight season in Central Texas | February/March through November; queens overwinter in sheltered spots |

-The nest is the fastest ID in the field: a single comb of open hexagonal cells hanging upside-down from a central stalk attached to something overhead.
-No paper envelope, no enclosed football-shape — the cells are visible from below.
-If you can see the cells looking up at it, it's a paper wasp.
+The nest is the quickest way to identify a paper wasp.
+Look for a single comb of open hexagonal cells hanging down from a central stalk.
+There’s no paper envelope or enclosed football shape—those cells are clearly visible from underneath.
+If you can see those cells when you look up, you’ve found a paper wasp nest.

 Multiple species live together in the San Antonio area, and locals often call them different things:

-- Red wasp (Polistes carolina) — solid reddish-brown body, smoky dark wings.
-The dominant paper wasp in the region and probably 60–70% of all "paper wasp" encounters here.
+- Red wasp (Polistes carolina) — a solid reddish-brown body with smoky dark wings.
+This is the most common paper wasp around here, making up about 60–70% of all our "paper wasp" calls.

-- Red wasp (alternate: P. perplexus) — similar but less common
+- Red wasp (alternate: P. perplexus) — looks similar but is less common in our area.

-- Guinea paper wasp (P. exclamans) — smaller, with yellow markings, often on exposed structures
+- Guinea paper wasp (P. exclamans) — smaller, with yellow markings, and often found on exposed structures like eaves and fences.

-- Apache paper wasp (P. apachus) — a large yellow-and-brown species common in the western half of Texas
+- Apache paper wasp (P. apachus) — a large yellow-and-brown species that's pretty common in the western half of Texas.

-- Metric paper wasp (P. metricus) — stockier, darker, often in concealed locations
+- Metric paper wasp (P. metricus) — stockier and darker; these guys often hide out in concealed spots.

-- European paper wasp (P. dominula) — invasive, yellow-and-black, somewhat yellowjacket-like, established in Texas in recent decades
+- European paper wasp (P. dominula) — an invasive species that's yellow-and-black and somewhat resembles a yellowjacket; it's been around in Texas for several decades now.

 There are two strategies:

-- Haplometrosis — a single foundress starts a nest alone.
-This is the default strategy for most Polistes species, including P. metricus and many others in Texas.
+- Haplometrosis — a single foundress kicks off a nest all by herself.
+This is the go-to method for most Polistes species, including P. metricus and several others found in Texas.

-- Pleometrosis — multiple foundresses (sometimes sisters from last year's nest) cooperate to start a nest.
-This happens in P. carolina and is well-documented in P. dominula.
+- Pleometrosis — multiple foundresses, often sisters from the previous year’s nest, team up to start a nest.
+You’ll see this in P. carolina and it’s well-documented in P. dominula.

-When multiple foundresses cooperate, they form a linear dominance hierarchy — a clear social pecking order.
-The dominant foundress (the "alpha" queen) does most of the egg-laying and stays on the nest.
-Subordinate foundresses do more foraging and take on more risk.
-Over the course of the season, as workers emerge and take over most of the foraging, the dominant queen's reproductive monopoly solidifies.
+When multiple foundresses team up, they create a linear dominance hierarchy — a straightforward social order.
+The dominant foundress, often called the "alpha" queen, does most of the egg-laying and stays close to the nest.
+The subordinate foundresses handle more foraging and face greater risks.
+Throughout the season, as workers hatch and take over foraging duties, the alpha queen's hold on reproduction becomes even stronger.

 In the San Antonio area:

-- Feb–March: Foundresses emerge from overwintering, locate nest sites, begin building.
+- Feb–March: Foundresses wake up from hibernation, start looking for nest sites, and begin building their homes.

-- April–May: First-brood larvae develop.
-Queen feeds them chewed caterpillars and other soft-bodied prey.
+- April–May: First-brood larvae are growing.
+The queen feeds them chewed-up caterpillars and other soft-bodied insects.

-- Late May–June: First workers emerge.
-These are non-reproductive daughters of the foundress.
-They take over foraging, building, and brood care.
-Nest grows rapidly.
+- Late May–June: The first workers appear.
+These are the non-reproductive daughters of the foundress.
+They take over foraging, nest building, and caring for the brood.
+The nest expands quickly.

-- September: Reproductive cells produced.
-New queens (future foundresses) and males develop.
+- September: The colony starts producing reproductive cells.
+New queens (future foundresses) and males begin to develop.

-- October–November: New queens mate.
-Males die.
-Old foundress and remaining workers die as temperatures drop.
+- October–November: New queens mate, while the males die off.
+The old foundress and the remaining workers die as temperatures drop.

-- Late October onward: Mated new queens seek overwintering sites — attics, behind shutters, in siding gaps, rolled-up patio umbrellas, outdoor storage.
+- Late October onward: Mated new queens search for places to overwinter — attics, behind shutters, in gaps of siding, rolled-up patio umbrellas, and outdoor storage.

-This is why agricultural extension services — including Texas A&M AgriLife — specifically recommend not killing paper wasp nests that are located far from human activity.
-They are beneficial predators when they're not in your doorframe.
+Agricultural extension services, including Texas A&M AgriLife, advise against killing paper wasp nests that are away from human activity.
+According to Texas A&M AgriLife Extension, these wasps are beneficial predators when they’re not buzzing around your doorframe.

-Here's a specifically regional biology note: Polistes annularis, a paper wasp studied in Texas, stores small amounts of honey in a few cells of the nest.
-Joan Strassmann's 1979 paper in Science was titled exactly what it documented — "Honey caches help female paper wasps survive Texas winters."
+Polistes annularis, a type of paper wasp found here in Texas, actually saves a little honey in some of its nest cells.
+I came across Joan Strassmann's 1979 paper in Science that spells it out clearly — "Honey caches help female paper wasps survive Texas winters."
+It's a fascinating survival strategy for these insects during the colder months.

-Most paper wasp species don't do this.
-P. annularis is unusual in storing nectar inside the nest to help the colony (particularly the foundress) survive brief cold snaps during the winter-start period of the cycle.
-It's a small but clever adaptation to the marginal, unpredictable winters typical of Central and South Texas.
+Most paper wasp species don’t store food, but P. annularis is different.
+This species keeps nectar inside the nest to help the colony, especially the queen, survive short cold spells during winter.
+It’s a small but smart move for dealing with the unpredictable winters we often see in Central and South Texas.

-Research by Elizabeth Tibbetts and Michael Sheehan at the University of Michigan, published in Science in 2011 and in Proceedings of the Royal Society B in 2021, established that **the northern paper wasp (Polistes fuscatus) can recognize individual faces of other paper wasps, and they do it using holistic face processing** — the same cognitive mechanism primates (including humans) use for face recognition.
+Research by Elizabeth Tibbetts and Michael Sheehan at the University of Michigan, published in Science in 2011 and in Proceedings of the Royal Society B in 2021, found that **the northern paper wasp (Polistes fuscatus) can recognize the individual faces of other paper wasps, and they do it using holistic face processing** — the same way we humans and other primates recognize faces.

 Key findings from the research:

-- P. fuscatus wasps can be trained to discriminate between different wasp face images faster and more accurately than non-face images.
+- P. fuscatus wasps can learn to tell different wasp faces apart faster and with better accuracy than they can with non-face images.

-- They use holistic processing — the whole face is recognized as more than the sum of its parts, just like in humans.
+- They use holistic processing — they recognize the whole face instead of just its parts, similar to how we do.

-- P. fuscatus wasps have robust long-term social memories — they can remember individuals for at least a week after one encounter.
+- P. fuscatus wasps have strong long-term memories — they can remember individual wasps for at least a week after just one meeting.

-- The face recognition is chromatic-dependent — grayscale wasp face images don't work, because the yellow, brown, and black color patterning carries the identity information.
+- Their face recognition relies on color — grayscale images of wasp faces don’t work because the yellow, brown, and black patterns hold the identity info.

-Paper wasp brains are less than one millionth the size of human brains.
-They have accomplished specialized face recognition anyway.
+Paper wasp brains are less than one millionth the size of human brains, yet they can still recognize faces.
+It's impressive how such tiny brains can manage that!

-Polistes fuscatus is present in the eastern half of Texas but is not the dominant local species — red paper wasp (P. carolina) dominates Central Texas.
-The face-recognition ability is specific to fuscatus, but it's a good reminder that the colony in your eave is a more cognitively sophisticated animal than most homeowners assume.
+Polistes fuscatus can be found in the eastern half of Texas, but it’s not the main player here.
+That title goes to the red paper wasp (P. carolina), which is what you'll mostly see in Central Texas.
+While fuscatus has a knack for face recognition, it’s a good reminder that the colony in your eave is smarter than most people think.

-Paper wasps are by a wide margin the single most common stinging insect call we receive in the corridor from San Antonio to Boerne to Kerrville.
-Every home gets at least one visit per season.
-Many Hill Country homes with extensive outdoor living spaces get multiple nests a summer.
+Paper wasps are easily the single most common stinging insect call we receive from San Antonio to Boerne to Kerrville.
+I've seen every home get at least one visit each season.
+In the Hill Country, homes with large outdoor areas often end up with multiple nests during the summer.

 Where they build, by property type:

 - Boerne historic district / Main Street (Hauptstrasse): Every eave along the downtown corridor.
-Limestone buildings with deep-shaded eaves are ideal sites.
+Those limestone buildings with deep-shaded eaves are perfect for nests.

-- Fair Oaks Ranch and Dominion custom homes: Covered porches, outdoor kitchens, pergola cross-beams, pool cabanas.
+- Fair Oaks Ranch and Dominion custom homes: Covered porches, outdoor kitchens, pergola cross-beams, and pool cabanas are all prime targets for stinging insects.

-- Stone Oak / Cibolo Canyons: Patio umbrellas (rolled up ones especially — that's where next year's queens overwinter), playset canopies, outdoor bars.
+- Stone Oak / Cibolo Canyons: Patio umbrellas, especially the rolled-up ones, are where next year's queens love to overwinter.
+Playset canopies and outdoor bars are also popular spots.

-- Bulverde / Spring Branch / acreage properties: Barns, sheds, pole buildings — multiple nests per structure is typical.
+- Bulverde / Spring Branch / acreage properties: Barns, sheds, and pole buildings are common nesting sites.
+It's not unusual to find multiple nests in one structure.

-- New Braunfels / Gruene: Historic building eaves, outdoor venue pergolas, live-music patios.
+- New Braunfels / Gruene: Historic building eaves, outdoor venue pergolas, and live-music patios attract a lot of stinging insects.

-- **Red paper wasp (P. carolina)** dominates from San Antonio northwest through Boerne and Fair Oaks Ranch.
-This is the species that concealed nests — inside attic vents, in gable louvers, behind shutters, inside wall voids — far more than the others.
+- **Red paper wasp (P. carolina)** is the most common around San Antonio, especially northwest through Boerne and Fair Oaks Ranch.
+This species loves to build concealed nests—inside attic vents, in gable louvers, behind shutters, and in wall voids—more than any other.

-- **Guinea paper wasp (P. exclamans)** is the exposed-location specialist: hanging nests from eaves and soffits that you can see from the ground.
+- **Guinea paper wasp (P. exclamans)** prefers to nest in plain sight.
+You’ll find their hanging nests from eaves and soffits that are easy to spot from the ground.

-- **Apache paper wasp (P. apachus)** shows up more in the western part of the territory — Kerrville, Comfort, Fredericksburg.
+- **Apache paper wasp (P. apachus)** is more prevalent in the western areas—like Kerrville, Comfort, and Fredericksburg.

-- **European paper wasp (P. dominula)** is genuinely invasive and has been moving through Texas.
-Worth noting separately because it often nests in unusual spots (inside metal tubing, in ground cavities) that native paper wasps ignore.
+- **European paper wasp (P. dominula)** is an invasive species that's been spreading through Texas.
+It deserves special mention because it often nests in odd places, like inside metal tubing and in ground cavities, which native paper wasps typically avoid.

 Moderate.
-A single paper wasp sting is painful (the Schmidt pain index rates paper wasps at 3.0 out of 4 — Justin Schmidt, who literally got stung by every wasp he could find for science, described a paper wasp sting as "caustic and burning, with a distinctly bitter aftertaste...
-Like spilling a beaker of hydrochloric acid on a paper cut").
-It is very rarely fatal except in allergic individuals.
+A single paper wasp sting hurts.
+The Schmidt pain index gives paper wasps a 3.0 out of 4 — Justin Schmidt, who bravely tested stings for science, described a paper wasp sting as "caustic and burning, with a distinctly bitter aftertaste...
+Like spilling a beaker of hydrochloric acid on a paper cut."
+It’s not usually fatal, but it can be serious for those with allergies.

 The higher-risk scenarios are:

-- Mowing or trimming near an unseen nest — vibration triggers multi-sting defense
+- Mowing or trimming near an unseen nest — the vibrations can trigger a multi-sting defense from the insects.

-- Moving a patio umbrella with a nest on the underside — guaranteed stings
+- Moving a patio umbrella with a nest on the underside — you can almost count on getting stung.

-- Rolling out a fabric pool cabana or awning — frequent nesting site
+- Rolling out a fabric pool cabana or awning — these are popular spots for nesting.

-- Reaching into a mailbox with a nest inside (laugh if you want — happens every year)
+- Reaching into a mailbox with a nest inside — it might sound funny, but this happens every year.

-- Knockdown — aerosol freeze product (pyrethrin-based) from a safe distance (10–15 feet).
-Works best at dusk or dawn when workers are on the nest.
+- Knockdown — Use an aerosol freeze product (pyrethrin-based) from a safe distance of 10–15 feet.
+It’s most effective at dusk or dawn when the workers are at the nest.

-- Physical nest removal after knockdown — the larvae in the comb will continue developing if the physical nest is left in place.
-This is a step many homeowners skip, which is why a DIY "spray" often produces a brand-new colony on the same spot two weeks later.
+- Physical nest removal after knockdown is crucial.
+If you leave the nest, the larvae in the comb will keep developing.
+This step is often skipped by homeowners, leading to a DIY "spray" that results in a new colony in the same spot just two weeks later.

-- Residual perimeter treatment on eaves, fascia, and common nesting zones during the March–May foundress period — the highest-leverage prevention window of the year.
-Stopping a queen before she builds is much easier than removing an established colony.
+- Residual perimeter treatment on eaves, fascia, and common nesting areas during the March–May foundress period is key.
+This is the best time of year for prevention.
+Stopping a queen before she starts building is a lot easier than getting rid of an established colony.

-- Attic and gable vent treatment specifically for red paper wasps, which like concealed cavities
+- Attic and gable vent treatment is necessary for red paper wasps, which prefer hidden cavities.

 - The paper in the nest is actually paper.
 Wasps scrape weathered wood fibers from fences, dead branches, and old wooden structures, mix the fibers with saliva, and chew the mixture into pulp.
 The resulting material is chemically and structurally almost identical to hand-made paper.
 Humans arguably invented paper-making by watching wasps — the Chinese eunuch Cai Lun, credited with inventing paper around 105 CE, is traditionally said to have been inspired by a wasp nest.